 $ man unalias No manual entry for unalias

-It turns out that man pages are missing for some other programs, such as export and eval.
+The man pages are also missing for some other programs, such as

 There is no other way except googling to learn about these programs.